Marine Mucilage

-Marine mucilage, also referenced as sea snot or sea saliva, is thick, gelatinous organic matter found around the world's oceans, specifically in recent times in the Mediterranean Sea.
+Marine mucilage, also referenced as sea snot or sea saliva is thick, gelatinous organic matter found around the world's oceans, specifically in recent times in the Mediterranean Sea.

-Marine mucilage is composition is complex, as it can carry numerous microorganisms.
+Marine mucilage composition is complex, as it can carry numerous microorganisms.
 The causes of marine mucilage range from increased phosphorus, drought conditions, and global warming.
 The effects of marine mucilage are also widespread, affecting fishing industries, smothering sea life, and spreading bacteria and viruses.
-Citizens and governments around the world are working to institute countermeasures, including treatment, seawater cleanup, and other public policy.
+Citizens and governments around the world are working to institute counter measures including treatment, seawater cleanup, and other public policies.

 Composition

-Marine mucilage has many components, including a wide range of microorganisms including viruses and prokaryotes, and exopolymeric compounds with colloidal properties.
-While having multiple vague and inconsistent definitions throughout time, it is agreed that mucilages can form be a varied class of complex chemical substances, as well as complex natural materials.
-The composition of mucilage can change over time, and each different type of marine mucilage is not only defined by mucilage.
+Marine mucilage has many components including a wide range of microorganisms including viruses and prokaryotes, and exopolymeric compounds with colloidal properties.
+While having multiple vague and inconsistent definitions throughout time, it is agreed that mucilages are formed to be a varied class of complex chemical substances, as well as complex natural materials.
+The composition of mucilage can change over time and each different type of marine mucilage is not only defined by mucilage.
 Some components of marine mucilage are not mucilage molecules but rather microbes, debris, proteins, viruses, minerals, and more.

 Causes

-The generation of marine mucilage is due to the large increase of phosphorus (phosphorus values were measured to be three to four times higher than previous year) and other excessive nutrients combined with drought conditions and with prolonged warm temperatures and calm weather.
+The generation of marine mucilage is due to the increase of phosphorus (phosphorus values were measured to be three to four times higher than previous year) and other excessive nutrients combined with drought conditions and with prolonged warm temperatures and calm weather.
 Marine mucilage is also produced by phytoplankton when they are stressed.

 Anthropogenic global climate change has generated a dramatic change in phytoplankton productivity.
 Some overgrowth is partly due to climate change.
 Warmer, slower moving waters increase the production of marine mucilage and allow it to accumulate in massive blobs.
-From data taken from the Mediterranean Sea in the years 1950- present, it becomes evident that as temperature anomaly increases, the number of mucilage records grows as well.
+From data taken from the Mediterranean Sea in the years 1950- present, it is evident that as temperature anomaly increases, the number of mucilage records grows as well.